Addiction Treatment

 People often seek support for a range of addictive behaviours, including:

-substance use — alcohol, nicotine, marijuana or other drugs
+Substance use — alcohol, nicotine, marijuana or other drugs

-gambling — including online betting
+Gambling — including online betting

-pornography use — particularly when it becomes compulsive, secretive, or misaligned with values
+Pornography use — particularly when it becomes compulsive, secretive, or misaligned with values

 What Keeps Addictive Patterns Going